-Cadets are paid as full time employees under the Administrative and Clerical Employees Award and receive paid time off to attend lectures, tutorials and exams, over and above normal leave provisions.
+Cadets are paid as full time employees under the Tasmanian State Service Award and receive paid time off to attend lectures, tutorials and exams, over and above normal leave provisions.

-Starting salary is generally $$38 480 per annum (as at 1 Dec 2015) for a first year student, but this may be higher depending on how far you are through degree.
-You also receive 9% employer contributions to your superannuation, on top of your salary, and all the added benefits that come with working for the State Service.
+Starting salary is currently $43 480 per annum (as at 1 Dec 2015) for a first year student, but this may be higher depending on how far you are through degree.
+You also receive 9.5% employer contributions to your superannuation, on top of your salary, and all the added benefits that come with working for the State Service.
 Note that Treasury does not pay your Higher Education Loan Programme (HELP) fees.

 Your salary will advance annually, and if your academic and work performance is satisfactory during the completion of your degree and cadetship, you’ll be offered a job with us at a level that currently pays $68 902 per annum (as at 1 Dec 2015).

 How to apply

 Treasury normally recruits 2-3 new Cadets each year, however, this depends to some extent on the progress of existing Cadets.
-All vacancies are advertised on the Tasmanian Government Jobs Web site, www.jobs.tas.gov.au, and in most local newspapers.
-To register your interest in applying for a cadet vacancy, email email@example.com.
+All vacancies are advertised on the Tasmanian Government Jobs Web site, www.jobs.tas.gov.au.
+To register your interest in applying for a cadet vacancy, email firstname.lastname@example.org.